seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

         plusSaddleSpectrum ε ℓ t := by ...
 ```

-The radializations $f\_\pm(r)$ are inverse Mellin transforms away from zero.
+The radial profiles $f\_\pm(r)$ are inverse Mellin transforms away from zero.
 Their common value at zero is defined as `saddleOriginValue`, whose agreement with the smooth extension is justified in the Smoothness and Values at the origin subsections below.
 The functions on $\mathbb R^d$ are obtained by substituting $r=\lVert x\rVert$.

 ```lean
 -- f₊(r): inverse Mellin transform for r ≠ 0, prescribed value at r = 0.